Are you Ready, Set, Go?

 In addition to brush clearance, you can ‘harden your home’ by using fire-resistant building materials.
 Flying embers from a wildfire can destroy homes up to a mile away.

 You need to prepare yourself and your home for the possibility of evacuation BEFORE the need arrives.
-The three elements to getting “Set” include:
+The four elements to getting “Set” include:

-- Stay informed by following local media and your LAFD alerts available at www.LAFD.org/alerts and on Twitter @LAFD.
-You can also receive notifications from the City of Los Angeles via Notify LA
+- Stay informed by following local media and LAFD alerts available at www.LAFD.org/alerts and on Twitter @LAFD.
+You can also receive notifications from the City of Los Angeles via Notify LA.

 If there is an active wildfire in your area, you need to be prepared before it’s time to Go!